Skip to content

 Pre-requisites

 The course is designed for advanced students in psychology, data science, or computer science who are interested in understanding human and machine intelligence.
 There are no required prerequisites for the course.
-However, functioanlly prerequisites are a basic familiarity with programming (we will use Python in the course problem sets) and comfort with talking about ideas from elementary calculus, linear algebra, and probability theory.
+However, functionally prerequisites are a basic familiarity with programming (we will use Python in the course problem sets) and comfort with talking about ideas from elementary calculus, linear algebra, and probability theory.

 Grading

-The final grade is based on the homeworks (65%) and the final project (35%).
+The final grade is based on:

 Class participation may be used to decide grades in borderline cases.